 For many years, there has been a vigorous debate about the safety of mercury used in dental fillings.
 On the one hand, while the American Food and Drug Administration continues to state that amalgam fillings are safe for adults and children older than six, Norway, Sweden and Denmark have either banned, or severely restricted the use of amalgam since 2008.

 Similarly, although amalgam is still used widely in Australia and New Zealand, a 2012 report for the European Commission has recommended the phasing out of amalgam throughout European countries within the next five years.

 The debate isn’t so much about the safety of mercury, which is known to be toxic at even low levels of exposure.
 More so, it’s whether the mercury used in amalgam is stable and contained within filling, or whether it can potentially expose those with such fillings to various health risks associated with mercury.

 How Can You Get Replaced Your Old Amalgam Fillings?

-The decision to replace your existing amalgam fillings is one that you need to make in consultation with one of our dentists.
+The decision to replace your existing amalgam fillings is one that you need to make in consultation with our bio dentist at Bundoora.

 Removing old amalgam fillings increases the risk of releasing mercury.
 For this reason we will not undertake such a procedure if you are pregnant as mercury in the body can easily cross the placenta.

-When removing amalgam fillings, we will take special protective measures to safeguard you as well as ourselves.
+When we do remove these fillings, we will take special protective measures to safeguard you as well as ourselves.
 Scrap amalgam must be disposed of as hazardous waste.